nakabonne/sxds/README.md

 ## TODO

-- [ ] make sxdsctl that is cli tool for put resources
+- [ ] Make sxdsctl that is cli tool for put resources
+- [ ] Make detailed documentation on resource json
 - [ ] Automatic generation of resources json
-- [ ] more test...
+- [ ] More test...